 What is the Southwest Companion Pass worth?

-Southwest points are generally worth ~1.5 cents each.
-So you could reach nearly double that value when you use Southwest points for award flights and bring a companion along.
+Southwest points are generally worth ~1.5 cents each (there is no Southwest award chart).
+You could reach nearly double that value when you use Southwest points for award flights and bring a companion along.

 How can I get a Southwest Companion Pass?